pingcap/docs/sql-statements/sql-statement-create-index.md

 > **Note**
 >
-> The expression in the expression index must be surrounded by '(' and ')'.
-Otherwise, a syntax error will be reported.
+> The expression in an expression index must be surrounded by '(' and ')'.
+Otherwise, a syntax error is reported.

 You can drop an expression index in the same way as dropping an ordinary index: